Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/010-Authentication-and-Authorization.md

 During comparison of the plain text password with the hashed password, bcrypt extracts the original salt from the hash automatically to perform the validation correctly.

+# Authenticating Users

-**Note** - When Validating Passwords, Bcrypt doesn't decrypt the stored password.
+**Note** - When Validating Passwords, We use `bcrypt.compare` method.
+In there, Bcrypt doesn't decrypt the stored password.
 Instead, it extracts the salt from the stored hash, re-hashes the plain text password using that salt, and compares the result with the stored hash to validate the user.